This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Where to stay in Dublin

 Cork isn’t as popular as other Irish locations, but it quickly became my favourite place in Ireland.
+I highly recommend adding it to your Ireland itinerary.
 I got the train from Dublin to Cork, which was comfortable, efficient and only took three hours.
 But there are also buses between the two cities, with GoBus doing several daily transfers.

 There isn’t a lot to do in Cork, but my favourite activity was walking from my hostel along the river to Fitzgerald’s Park (don’t forget Daly’s Bridge).
 I then walked to the city in a different direction and walked past University College Cork and Saint Fin Barre’s Cathedral.
 The walk to the park looked very good in fall/autumn, as the pastel-coloured houses were perfectly reflected in the river.